 Take an active part in an expedition around the world!

-With the "Forschungsreise" (research expedition) of terra mineralia, school children and students discover natural sciences.
+With the "Forschungsreise" (Hands-on lab or "Research Expedition") of terra mineralia, school children and students discover natural sciences.
 During several programmes, students of the TU Bergakademie Freiberg help school children to get an impression of mineralogical and geological sciences.
-Apart from diverse microscopes, there are density scales as well as a scanning electron microscope, minerals and touchable rocks in the "research expedition".
+Apart from diverse microscopes, there are density scales as well as a scanning electron microscope, minerals and touchable rocks in the "Research Expedition".

 Saturday - Sunday 11 am - 5 pm